Death Valley National Park is one of extremes.

 Here, you can explore the stunning rolling pinkish-orange dunes that are over 100 feet high — it truly feels like a little slice of the Sahara desert.

-Here you can be a kid again by making sand angels or just playing in the sand.
+Here you can be a kid again by making sand angels or just rolling down the sand!

 Check the ranger schedule to see if there is going to be a morning ranger hike.
 Often it is around 10:00 AM, which would be great if you can swing it!